cisagov/log4j-affected-db/README.md

 National Vulnerability Database (NVD) Information: [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228)
 </br>
 </br>
 CISA will maintain a list of all publicly available information and vendor-supplied advisories regarding the Log4j vulnerability.
 This list is not a full list and will be updated continuously.
+If you have any additional information to share relevant to the log4j vulnerability, please feel free to open an issue [here](https://github.com/cisagov/log4j-affected-db/issues).
+We have a template available for your submission.
+Please also feel free to submit a pull request.

 # Status Descriptions